trengrj/recent/README.rst

 Recent is a more structured way to log your bash history.

-The standard ~/.bash_history file in inadequate in many ways, its worst fault is to by default log only 500 history entries, with no timestamp.
+The standard ~/.bash_history file is inadequate in many ways, its worst fault is to by default log only 500 history entries, with no timestamp.
-You can alter your bash HISTFILESIZE and HISTTIMEFORMAT but it is still a unstructured format with limited querying ability.
+You can alter your bash HISTFILESIZE and HISTTIMEFORMAT variables but it is still a unstructured format with limited querying ability.

 Recent does the following: